zanzo420/valheim-expand_world_events/README.md

 - **requiredKnownItems**: Event becomes available if the player knows any of these items.
 - **notRequiredKnownItems**: Event is not available if the player knows any of these items.
 - **playerLimit**: Amount of required players in the area (`min-max`).
-  - Default value is no limit.
-  - This is checked around the player that triggered the event.
-The player itself is also included.
+  - This can be used to trigger stronger events when more players are nearby.
-  - Both values are inclusive.
-For example `1-4` would trigger with 1, 2, 3 or 4 players.
+  - The value is inclusive.
+For example `1-2` would trigger with 1 and 2 players.
 - **playerDistance**: Distance from the triggering player.
   - Default value is `100` meters.
+- **eventLimit**: Amount of required events in the area (`min-max`).
+  - Requires **Multiple events** to be enabled.
+The distance is **Minimum distance between events**.
+  - This can be used to trigger stronger events when multiple events trigger at the same time.

 ## Credits